-Cassandra stayed framed in the window, staring at me and Jaylie through the glass.
-Then, once Will had finished wrestling the window open, she placed her feet elegantly on the sill and returned her sardonic gaze to her sister.
-“If I’d known you were entertaining, I would have simply-”
+Cassandra stayed framed in the window, staring at me and Jaylie through the opening.
+Then, once Will had stepped back and given her some room, she placed her feet elegantly on the sill and returned her sardonic gaze to her sister.
+“If I’d known you were entertaining, I would have simply—”

 “One, no you wouldn’t.
 Two, gross.
 They’re babies.”

 I chose not to take that personally.
 Much.

 “In her defense,” Jaylie added slyly, “we did land in her bed—”

 “Jaylie, fair warning, Will might throw you out the window.”

 “Oh.
 Fair.
 I would deserve it.”

 “I am not throwing anybody out of the window,” Will sighed.
 “Except possibly myself.”